Deploying models to the cloud

 • Render, commit, and push your edits by the AE deadline – end of the day

-Create a Docker container for your model using a local board board_local().
+Create a Docker container for your model using a board_local().

 Build the Docker container and run it locally.
 Make predictions using the API.